glebkhamin/GPT-DocClassifier/README.md

   - 1. Goes through the CSV of chunks and tags each in chunk using the fine-tuned model
   - 2. Inserts result into a CSV called ‘scoresheet_topics.csv’.

-  Development and Contributions
+## Development and Contributions
 This project was developed during my placement with a start-up, with a focus on creating a robust system for AI-powered document analysis.
-Contributions are welcome, and for contribution guidelines, please refer to CONTRIBUTING.md.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Contact
+## Contact
-For any queries or further discussions regarding this project, please reach out via GitHub issues or directly through email.
+For any queries or further discussions regarding this project, please reach out via GitHub issues or directly through email **glebkhamin@gmail.com**.